ror-community/ror-site/content/events/_index.md

 ---

 ## Past events

+### ROR Community Call May 2024
+The bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more.
+The [ROR Community Call for May 2024](2024-05-23-ror-community-call) includes general updates, an update on the April launch of the v2 ROR API and schema, and an overview of publisher identifiers in DataCite's new metadata schema 4.5.

 ### ROR Community Call March 2024
 The bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more.
 The [ROR Community Call for March 2024](2024-03-26-ror-community-call) includes an update on v2 of the ROR API and schema, a summary of a special project to improve our coverage of Chinese organizations, new and notable ROR adoptions, and an update on Crossref's work on the transition from the Open Funder Registry to ROR.